 Center for Hospice Care is laying the ground work – literally – for the future

-To ensure that Center for Hospice Care (CHC) is prepared to meet the needs of our communities long into the future, CHC is excited to move into the public phase of its most ambitious comprehensive capital fundraising campaign ever - $10 million.
+To ensure that Center for Hospice Care (CHC) is prepared to meet the needs of our communities long into the future, CHC is excited to move into the public phase of its most ambitious comprehensive capital fundraising campaign ever – $10 million.
+We’ve made exciting progress on our goals, but we still have several critical underfunded priorities.
+Please read about these priorities below, and thank you for your support!

 The new clinical staff building, which acts as the focal point for providing hospice care throughout much of its service area, will replace the organization’s current 21-year old clinical staff offices and Hospice House in Roseland.